rehmanmuradali/android-security-guides/README.md

 ## 4) Obfuscation

 The purpose of obfuscation is to reduce your app size by shortening the names of your app’s classes, methods, and fields.
 If your code relies on predictable naming for your app’s methods and classes—when using reflection, for example, you should treat those signatures as entry points and specify keep rules for them.
+Use Proguard/Dexguard as a tool for obfuscation.

 [More Details on Obfuscation](https://developer.android.com/studio/build/shrink-code#obfuscate)